Thursday, 15 January 2026

 Network Monitoring

-There are many reasons for this, one of which is related to how we’ll be able to monitor the network effectively.
-Each of the additional devices on the network creates its own traffic over the network.
+There are many reasons for this, one of which concerns how we’ll be able to monitor the network effectively.
+Each additional device on the network generates its own traffic.
 Security cameras create a particularly large amount of data, given their need to always be on and send data for storage.
-Similarly, VOIP phone systems create a tremendous amount of traffic because there are often so many devices, each with phone calls starting and stopping continually throughout the day.
+Similarly, VOIP phone systems generate a tremendous amount of traffic because there are often many devices, each with phone calls that start and stop continually throughout the day.
 And the same is true for mobile devices and any other web-enabled devices on your network.

 As a result, if there is an issue such as a breach, a virus, Trojans, or other behavior on the network that jeopardizes your business, finding and analyzing that traffic is even more difficult.
 Think “needles in very large haystacks.”
 Our tools will still help us to find the offending traffic, but the more traffic over a network, the smaller that needle seems to be.